iabhinavmittal/flo-energy-assignment/README.md

 - ~1 million records
   - can we store so much data in memory?
-  - looping through them can increase latency => benchmark for performance
+  - looping through them can increase latency => keeping it O(n) to reduce latency
-  - batch insert or individual insert?
+  - batch insert or individual insert? => batching it with a variable INSERT_BATCH_SIZE

 # Other Potential Issues:

 - handle db insert failures (not part of the scope)
-- what to do with malformed requests? => store them in-memory separately for review
+- what to do with malformed requests? => ignore and store them in-memory separately for review

 # Test Cases (WIP):